aeverall/seestar/README.md

 ***
 ## Calculating SF probabilities <a name="sf"></a>

-Here we demonstrate how to use **selfun** to generate a selection function and use it on data.
+Here we demonstrate how to use **SelF** to generate a selection function and use it on data.
 All examples given are using Galaxia data.
 Folling the steps and example files should enable you to recreate the results published in Everall & Das (in prep.).